bsmith89/midas2-wiki/MIDAS-DB.md

 # MIDAS DB

 At its core, MIDAS DB is an interface between collections of genomes and a set of custom files needed for strain-level metagenomics analysis.
 The new implementation of MIDAS DB reads in a Table Of Contents (TOC) file, containing genome-to-species assignment and a choice of representative genome for each species.
 This new infrastructure dramatically simplifies the prior knowledge needed to build a custom MIDAS database, and enables the dynamic assignment of representative genomes.
 Presently, MIDAS DB contains two public databases readily available for users: UHGG v1 (4644 species with 286997 genomes) and GTDB v202 (47893 species with 258405 genomes) in a public AWS S3 bucket.
-MIDAS is the first pipeline to allow users the flexibility to select representative genomes, a key component for the accuracy of SNP calling, as demonstrated in Supplementary Table S2.
+MIDAS is the first pipeline to allow users the flexibility to select representative genomes, a key component for the accuracy of SNP calling.

 ## UHGG